Using records for family history

 Oxfordshire has a rich heritage of nonconformism, particularly in the north of the county.
 Some non-conformist records have been deposited with Oxfordshire History Centre.
 These are listed on Heritage Search.
 Non-conformist records held by The National Archives have been digitised and made available on Ancestry.
 This can be searched free of charge at Oxfordshire History Centre and Oxfordshire Libraries.
 Members of Oxfordshire Libraries can currently (Jan 2021) access Ancestry at home.

 Quarter Sessions records

 For centuries, Oxfordshire’s magistrates met four times a year to run the county, deal with cases of minor crime, oversee Poor Law administration, etc. If your ancestors were magistrates; county officials; witnesses, victims or perpetrators of minor crime or disputes with neighbours; if they paid land tax or simply fell on hard times, their names may appear in Quarter Sessions records.

 For more information about Quarter Sessions records, have a look at our factsheet (pdf format, 22Kb)

 Poor Law Union records (1834-1930)

-Although many of the workhouse records have not survived, Oxfordshire has an almost-complete run of the Board of Guardians minute books for the Oxfordshire Poor Law Unions, The catalogues for individual Poor Law Unions (references: PLU1-8) are on Heritage Search.
+Although many of the workhouse records have not survived, Oxfordshire has an almost-complete run of the Board of Guardians minute books for the Oxfordshire Poor Law Unions, .
+For more information, have a look at our factsheet (pdf format, 29Kb).
+The catalogues for individual Poor Law Unions (references: PLU1-8) are on Heritage Search

 Our map collections include a wide range of both published and archival maps which may help identify where your ancestors lived.
 The documentation accompanying the tithe (c.1838-1854), enclosure (c.1836 -1860) and district valuation maps (1910-1915) can be particularly useful for family historians as it identifies landowners and occupiers.